 - Avoid foods containing chemical preservatives such as ethoxyquin, BHA, BHT, propylene glycol, or propyl gallate.
 Many brands are now preserved with Vitamins C and E instead of chemical preservatives.
 While synthetic preservatives may still be present, the amounts will be less.

 - Stay away from “light” or “senior” or “special formula” foods.
-These foods may contain acidifying agents, excessive fiber, and inadequate fats that will result in skin and coat problems.
+These foods may contain acidifying agents, inadequate protein, excessive fiber, and poor quality fats that will result in skin and coat problems.